josematute/sql-langgraph-agent/README.md

-# 🔗 PostgreSQL LangGraph Agent
+# 🔗 PostgreSQL LangChain Agent

-A PostgreSQL SQL agent with memory built using LangGraph and LangChain.
+A PostgreSQL agent with memory built using LangChain and LangGraph.
+Uses LangChain's `create_agent` API with LangGraph's checkpointing for conversation memory.

 ## 📑 Table of Contents